 3 reasons I love mason jar oil lamp:

-- So easy yet so pretty, a mason jar oil lamp takes only 2 minutes to make using vegetable oils and water!
+- So easy yet so pretty, mason jar oil candles take only 2 minutes to make using vegetable oils and water!

-- Even safer than candles: if the oil lamp is knocked over, the flame would be immediately extinguished by the oil and water.
+- Even safer than candles: if the oil candle is knocked over, the flame would be immediately extinguished by the oil and water.
 Still, please follow basic safety steps and don’t leave the lamp unattended!

 - Bright and long lasting: 1 tablespoon of oil can last 2 hours as an oil burning candle!